rrags/roniloragodos/04_workshops.markdown

 - Dabbling in production.

 - Collecting records.

+I also play Magic: The Gathering competitively.
+Please contact me if you want to make an AI to play MtG.
+It's something I've been meaning to do.

 ## Here's a couple of fractal wavetables I made.
 Try them out in Serum or with an Arturia Mini/Microfreak.